Disaster Response series:

 The good news.
-The willing and able no longer ask . . . why is this happening?
+In certain quarters, the willing and able no longer ask . . . why is this happening?
 But what can I do to help?
-Here are my resources . . . this is my skill set.
+Here is what I have to offer: this is my skill set.

-Over 3 days of Christmas, 2022.
-At the eastern end of Lake Erie at Buffalo, NY, USA.
+Over three days of Christmas 2022, at Lake Erie's eastern end in Buffalo, NY, USA.

-In a couple of short days, over four feet of windblown snow accumulated over a large swath of the region.
-The most severe snowstorm in the United States in a generation.
-An all-time record-breaking weather event.
+Over four feet of windblown snow accumulated over a large swath of the region in a couple of short days.
+It was the most severe snowstorm in the United States in a generation—an all-time record-breaking weather event.

 Streets and highways were strewn with vehicles where they stood.
 Hundreds of cars and trucks, even some service vehicles, were stuck in feet of wind-induced drifting snow throughout the region.

-Motorists remained trapped in their vehicles for up to two days after the 3-day blizzard.
-Covered by snow, without heat and other life sustenance.
-Sometimes, entire families, where emergency services could not get to them the risks of exposure mounted by the minute.
+Motorists remained trapped in their vehicles for up to two days after the 3-day blizzard and covered by snow, without heat and other life sustenance.
+Sometimes, for entire families, where emergency services could not get to them, the risks of exposure mounted by the minute.

 New York State Governor Kathy Hochul, an Erie County resident herself, declared a state of emergency.
 The federal government soon followed.

 Have you ever been caught in a whiteout or snow squall?
 If so, you know how disorientating extreme blinding weather can be.
-Described by a Buffalonian as a "blizzard in a hurricane" for an entire day.
-The Lake Erie effect produced a gale-like hurricane wind condition in a massive snow dump.
-A test well beyond normal measures for emergency services to operate.
+A Buffalonian describes it as a "blizzard in a hurricane" for an entire day.
+The Lake Erie effect produced a gale-like hurricane wind in a massive snow dump—a test well beyond average measures for emergency services to operate.

-It got so bad, the Buffalo Police reported rescuers caught out and in trouble themselves.
-Overwhelmed by the severity and force of the hurricane-effect snowstorm.
-Again, resulting in emergency response teams in need of rescuing.
+It got so bad that the Buffalo Police reported rescuers caught out and in trouble themselves.
+They were overwhelmed by the severity and force of the hurricane-effect snowstorm.
+Again, this results in emergency response teams needing rescue.
 Ambulance, fire, search & rescue, and even snowplow operators had trouble answering the call . . . healthcare professionals as well.

-Most everything comes to a stop when one cannot see in a snowstorm.
+Almost everything stops when one cannot see in a snowstorm.
 Or at least it should!
-In addition to vehicle pile-ups and carnage caused in a sudden, blinding storm, highways and city streets all over clog up with abandoned vehicles of all shapes and sizes.
+In addition to vehicle pile-ups and carnage caused by a sudden, blinding storm, highways and city streets are clogged up with abandoned vehicles of all shapes and sizes.
 Even a fire engine!
 Imagine that . . . making it difficult for emergency vehicles to pass, even once the weather lets up.